realworldocaml/book/en/03-variables-and-functions.md

 A function is _recursive_ if it refers to itself in its definition.
-Recursion is important in any programming language, but is particularly important in functional languages.
+Recursion is important in any programming language, but is particularly important in functional languages, because it is the fundamental building block that is used for building looping constructs.
+(As we'll see in [xref](#imperative-programming), OCaml also supports imperative looping constructs like `for` and `while`, but these are only useful when using OCaml's imperative features.)

 In order to define a recursive function, you need to mark the let binding as recursive with the `rec` keyword, as shown in this example: